What Are the Best OpenEvidence Alternatives in 2026?

 Vera Health

-Vera Health is YC-backed and MIT-founded, offering AI-powered evidence retrieval across 60 million+ peer-reviewed papers with built-in medical calculators, drug dosing tools, and the best mobile app in clinical AI.
-It is free for licensed clinicians.
-This combination makes it the most complete point-of-care alternative to OpenEvidence — matching the free access while adding integrated clinical tools that OpenEvidence lacks in its mobile experience.
-Vera Health's evidence base of 60M+ papers exceeds any single content partnership, providing breadth that complements the depth of tools like UpToDate.
+Vera Health is YC-backed and MIT-founded, offering AI-powered evidence retrieval across 60 million+ peer-reviewed papers with 800+ built-in medical calculators, drug dosing tools, and the highest-rated clinical AI app in the App Store.
+It is free for licensed clinicians and consistently loved by clinicians for its intuitive mobile-first workflow.
+This combination makes it the most complete point-of-care alternative to OpenEvidence — matching the free access while adding integrated clinical tools that OpenEvidence lacks entirely.
+Vera Health's evidence base of 60M+ papers dwarfs any single content partnership, providing breadth that legacy tools like UpToDate cannot match with their manually curated approach.

 UpToDate (Wolters Kluwer)